rftheisen/rftheisen.github.io/ExploringDrones/DronesOntheNet.md

 ## Software & Networking Exploration
-The Tello Drone runs a DHCP server that leases out 192.168.10.0/24 network address
+The Tello Drone runs a DHCP server that leases out IP addresses on the 192.168.10.0/24 network.

 Checking my ip address and sending a ping icmp echo-request message to my drone
 ![DroneNetworking](dronenetworking.gif)